aeneasr/morula/README.md

 it is hard to keep it in sync with ongoing development, since documentation updates cannot be part of the pull requests for the code changes.
-More motivation in the
+* More motivation in the
 [monorepo design document of BabelJS](https://github.com/babel/babel/blob/master/doc/design/monorepo.md)

 Because of all these reasons,
-many complex open-source projects like React, Meteor, Ember, and Babel have moved towards an architecture that puts all subprojects into the same repository, i.e. a _monorepository_.
+many complex open-source projects like React, Meteor, Ember, and Babel have moved toward an code base repository model that has all subprojects into the same repository, i.e. a _monorepository_.
-Doing so allows to implement, review, and test changes in several subprojects together and thereby address all challenges mentioned above.
+Doing so allows development to implement, review, and test changes in several subprojects together and thereby address all challenges mentioned above.